Zefk/Solarus-ARPG-Game-Development-Book_2/separated_chapters/done/21_chapter-18.md

 ### Making Libraries

-The main purpose of a library is to make functions to accomplish a task and/or to shorten code.
+The main purpose of a library is to make functions to achieve a task and/or to shorten code.

 #### Sample